 He’s played fewer Premier League minutes than anyone else on this list – just 13.
 Those came as Liverpool saw out a 1-0 win over Chelsea, following an injury to Jerzy Dudek, back in 2004.

-Ten caps for Brazil and over 150 appearances for Roma, Doni clearly had something about him but he’d be little more of a footnote at Liverpool.
+Ten caps for Brazil and over 150 appearances for Roma, Doni clearly had something about him but he’s little more than a footnote at Liverpool.
 He appeared just four times in the league during his time as Pepe Reina’s back-up.

 Brendan Rodgers briefly gave Jones a spell in the team, but he couldn’t hold it down.
 The Australian made 11 Premier League appearances, and conceded 16 goals.